grzegorz914/homebridge-lgwebos-tv/README.md

 ## Installation
 1. Follow the step-by-step instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.
 2. Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.
-3. Install homebridge-lgwebos-tv using: `npm install -g homebridge-lgwebos-tv`.
+3. Install homebridge-lgwebos-tv using: `npm install -g homebridge-lgwebos-tv` or search for `Lgwebos TV` in Config UI X.

 ## Configuration TV
 1. [Please configure LG Connect Apps](https://www.lg.com/ca_en/support/product-help/CT20098005-1437129879355-others)